Orbital propellant depot

-Artist's concept of a once proposed United Launch Alliance propellant depot with sun shields.
+2011 artist's concept of a once proposed United Launch Alliance propellant depot with sun shields.

+An orbital propellant depot is a cache of propellant that is placed in orbit around Earth or another body to allow spacecraft or the transfer stage of the spacecraft to be fueled in space.
+It is one of the types of space resource depots that have been proposed for enabling infrastructure-based space exploration.
+Many depot concepts exist depending on the type of fuel to be supplied, location, or type of depot which may also include a propellant tanker that delivers a single load to a spacecraft at a specified orbital location and then departs.
+In-space fuel depots are not necessarily located near or at a space station.

 An orbital propellant depot is a cache of propellant that is placed in orbit around Earth or another body to allow spacecraft or the transfer stage of the spacecraft to be fueled in space.
 It is one of the types of space resource depots that have been proposed for enabling infrastructure-based space exploration.
 Many depot concepts exist depending on the type of fuel to be supplied, location, or type of depot which may also include a propellant tanker that delivers a single load to a spacecraft at a specified orbital location and then departs.
 In-space fuel depots are not necessarily located near or at a space station.

 Potential users of in-orbit refueling and storage facilities include space agencies, defense ministries and communications satellite or other commercial companies.